robinmin/askllm/README.md

 ## ASKLLM

 This is a tiny command line tool for you to execute LLM inquiry with prompt or prompt file.
+The goal is to provide a convinent way to share and reuse prompts, and provide a way to observe the different results from different LLM engines and models with the same prompt.

 #### Features
-- [x] Command AI tool
+- [x] Command AI tool.
-- [x] LangChain Support
+- [x] LangChain Support, so far suppor chatgpt, gemini, ollama and claude.
-- [ ] Prompt Template Support
+- [x] Prompt Template Support with Golang text/template syntax(yaml file only), or plaint text as old version.

 #### Installation
 On macOS/Linux you can install it via [HomeBrew](https://brew.sh/) as shown below: